Join our editorial board for BMC Palliative Care

 BMC Palliative Care is an open access journal publishing original peer-reviewed research articles in the clinical, scientific, ethical and policy issues, local and international, regarding hospice and palliative care for the dying and for those with profound suffering related to chronic illness.

-With collections, you can get published faster and increase your visibility.
+With Collections, you can get published faster and increase your visibility.

-Rural health and palliative care
+Home-based palliative care

-Telehealth applications in rural palliative care
+Telehealth in palliative and end-of-life care

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.